qnx-ports/build-files/ports/RetroPie/README.md

 ### Via Script
 To successfully build/install RetroPie on a QNX device, follow these steps:
 1. **Ensure you have a QNX License.** If not, see how to get one here: [QNXE Free Non-Commercial License]().
+You must also install the Wayland/Weston, Base Graphics, Vulkan SDK, and any board-specific (i.e. Quickstart Image or Raspberry Pi Board Support) packages from [QNX Software Centre](LINK TODO).

-2. **Acquire a suitable Target.** If you have a QNXE license and a Raspberry Pi 4, it is recommended you follow the [instructions for setting up our quickstart image]().
+2. **Acquire a suitable Target.** If you have a QNXE license and a Raspberry Pi 4, it is recommended you follow the [instructions for setting up our quickstart image](LINK TODO).
 Your target should have aarch64 or x86_64 architecture and be running QNX 8.0 or newer.

 3. **Run build_install_all.sh with your target's ip and username.** Example seen below.
 You must have ssh installed.
 ```bash